Table of Contents

 Best for: Absolute beginners on a tight budget

-The Pro Box Speed is built for function.
+The Pro Box Speed Boxing Boots are built tough for function.
 At just over £50, it gives you grip, decent support, and lightweight comfort without unnecessary extras.

 Key features: